EFFECTIVE: 1st January 2023

 If the GDPR applies to you because you are in the European Economic Area, you have certain rights in relation to your personal data:

-- The right to be informed – that’s an obligation on us to inform you how we use your personal data (and that’s what we’re doing in this Privacy Notice);
+- The right to be informed – that’s an obligation to us to inform you how we use your personal data (and that’s what we’re doing in this Privacy Notice);

 - The right of access – that’s a right to make what’s known as a ‘data subject access request’ for a copy of the personal data we hold about you;